 Welcome to FLEETSTREET – an online magazine made by women for women – where we explore the best, brightest and boldest ideas in health, fitness and beauty.

-We met in the land of print publishing and our decades of experience combined with our passion for wellness and workouts have brought us together to envision a fresh, new way of telling stories.
+We met in the land of media and public relations, and our decades of experience combined with our passion for wellness and workouts have brought us together to envision a fresh, new way of telling stories.

 We’re curious about everything!
 So we tackle the tough health subjects, sweat the trendy workouts and experiment with the latest makeup – all to find the stuff that works IRL, more specifically IYL, in your life.
 Because time’s too valuable to mess around with worthless things.

-Want to know about the latest, trendy workout?
+Want to know about the latest workout?
 Or, what it’s like to do the new 30-day fitness challenge?
 Chances are Lisa has been there, done that, and already wiped the sweat off.
-A long-time journalist on the health and wellness beat and a content marketer—her CV includes stints at Oxygen, Best Health and Glow magazines—Lisa is also our resident Paris expert: She’s traveled there at least 15 times and knows exactly where to work out and where to enjoy an indulgent day at the spa (and more importantly, where to find the best pain au chocolat).
-And, Lisa is currently the managing editor at moneysense.ca.
+A long-time journalist on the health and wellness beat and a content marketer—her CV includes stints at Oxygen, Best Health and Glow magazines—Lisa is also our resident Paris expert: She’s traveled there at least 20 times and knows exactly where to work out and where to enjoy an indulgent day at the spa (and more importantly, where to find the best pain au chocolat).
+And, Lisa is currently the executive editor at moneysense.ca.